Mayurji/Computer-Vision/Image_Captioning/ReadME.md

 ### Models:

-  **To understand the image, we use pretrained, ResNet model for extracting the feature.
+  **To understand and extract feature of the image, we use pretrained, ResNet model for extracting the feature.
 (Try different models if required.)**

   **The captions are tokenized using NLTK, and then a vocabulary is created.
 Each caption is turned into word embedding.
-  Word Embedding acts as input size to the RNN.**
+  Word Embedding along with Image Feature acts as input size to the RNN.**